New Dunesk Gap Year

 • Plus 3 electives, that include such subject areas as pastoral care, teaching RE, and leadership.

 Gappies will complete 6 of the 8 subjects over the course of the year (or 3 subjects for 6 month participants).
 They will then need to complete the remaining subjects after the program to be awarded the full Academic Studies in Theology Certificate.

-More information on the ASTC can be found here
+Participating in the ASTC may make you eligible for AUSTUDY or Youth Allowance.
+More information on this and the ASTC can be found here

 Each Gappie undertakes placement of 4-6 weeks on another rural property to gain wider experience in the agricultural industry.
 The placement could be anywhere within Australia, and helps to broaden both the agricultural and church experiences of each Gappie, so that they can better consider where they might like to live, work and serve in the future.